Benjamin-Harry0494/cw_hackathon_project/docs/index.md

 'Free' in this case means that the NHS pays the optician just over £20 for carrying out the test.

 In 2022/23, there were 12,790,385 NHS eye tests, at a total cost to the NHS of £300,957,759.
 In addition to this, 123 partially funded eye tests took place.
+Optometry data is published by the [NHS Business Services Authority](https://www.nhsbsa.nhs.uk/ophthalmic-data/general-ophthalmic-services-gos-activity-data).

 The eligibility criteria and exact payments vary across the four nations of the UK and are set out in regulations.